 Once all motors have been soldered to the ESCs, proceed to mount the motors to the frame using the screws provided.
 Make sure that the screws you’re using aren’t too long.
 Long screws can poke into the windings of the motor, resulting in damage.
 Check the length by peeping through the gap at the bottom of the motor and see if you can see any screws poking into the windings.

-Motor Placement: Be wary of the placement of the motors of your diy quadcopter.
+Motor Placement: Be wary of the placement of the motors of your DIY quadcopter.
 You have two spinning clockwise and two spinning counter-clockwise motors.
-Below are where each motor should be placed and the direction it should be spinning:
+The picture below shows where each motor should be placed and the direction it should be spinning:

 Top left = Clockwise